rnleach/sonde/README.md

      CAPE/CIN calculations.
    - DCAPE/Down rush profiles are drawn and the area is shaded, using virtual temperature.
    - Inversion mix downs can be drawn.
-   - Sample readout shows the currently sampled parcel profile and dry adiabatic mix down.
+   - Sample readout shows the currently sampled parcel profile and dry adiabatic mix down, including the CAPE and CIN values for the sampled parcel.
-   - Convective parcel analysis has three parcels to choose from.
+   - Convective parcel analysis has four parcels to choose from: surface, mixed layer, most unstable and convective.
+   - The effective inflow layer is plotted next to the wind barbs on the skew-t.
+   - In the hodograph display the 0-6 km mean wind, right moving, and left moving super cell motions are also plotted.
+   - In the hodograph the 0-3 km Helicity or effective inflow layer helicity can be plotted with respect to the right mover OR left mover storm motion.
-   - Most analysis options are configurable via a right click menu in the sounding area.
+   - Most analysis options are configurable via a right click menu in the sounding and hodograph areas.
+   - The indexes tab lists several common and some uncommon indexes and parcel analysis values for thunderstorms and fire weather.
  - Data sources
    - Currently only supports Bufkit files, but I have plans to expand it to include bufr data.
    - For now [Bufkit warehouse][warehouse] is a good place to download bufkit files.